ophub/amlogic-s9xxx-armbian/build-armbian/armbian-docs/README.md

 ### 12.8 How to add startup tasks

-A custom startup task script file has been added to the system, and the path in the Armbian system is [/usr/share/ophub/start_service.sh](../common-files/rootfs/usr/share/ophub/start_service.sh) file, you can customize and add related tasks in this script according to your personal needs.
+A custom startup task script file has been added to the system, and the path in the Armbian system is [/etc/custom_service/start_service.sh](../common-files/rootfs/etc/custom_service/start_service.sh) file, you can customize and add related tasks in this script according to your personal needs.

+### 12.9 How to update service scripts in the system

+Use the `armbian-sync` command to update all service scripts on the local system to the latest version.